fre-denni/portfolio-2024/src/content/projects/poetic.md

 ---
-title: POETIC INTERFACES☀️
+title: POETIC INTERFACE
-time: 10-22 to 05-23
+time: one week project
-description: Using AI for weather
+description: Generative Poems
 card: using LLMs to explore new ways to present data and improve our understanding of it
 image:
   url: /images/poetic-heroshot.png